 If you have a child with irregularly shaped ears, the best time to have an otoplasty is when the child is between 5 and 6 years old.
 This age is perfect because it gives the kid more than enough time to complete their ear growth and may prevent bullying in school.
 5 years is the earliest age that a child should have an otoplasty.

-We do not recommend otoplasty for children under the age of five.
+We do not recommend cosmetic ear surgery for children under the age of five.
 For adults, there is no age limit.
 Whether you are 20, 45, or 60, you can have an otoplasty procedure.
 It is never too late to look your best.

-An otoplasty procedure can help to correct the following ear conditions:
+An otoplasty procedure can help to correct ear conditions such as:

 - Large or protruding ears